5 Useful Sun Safety Tips for You and Your Family

 Sun Accessories and Clothing for toddlers

-When looking for sun-protective garments, pay attention to the UPF label.
-The number on it indicates what percentage of the UV rays can penetrate the fabric.
-Clothes made of UV-screening materials are excellent protection.
-However, the face and the neck still remain unprotected, so sunglasses are equally important, as well as a hat.
-The hat should have a brim wider than 3 inches that can shade the face, neck, and ears.
-A quality pair of sunglasses should provide 99-100% protection from UV rays.
+If you want to stay safe from the sun, look for garments that say “UPF”.
+The number on it tells you how much of the UV rays can go through the fabric.
+Clothes made of UV-screening fabrics offer good protection.
+Sunglasses and a cap are just as crucial because they protect the face and neck as well.
+The brim of the hat should be at least 3 inches broad so that it may cover the face, neck, and ears.
+A excellent pair of sunglasses should provide 99-100% protection from UV radiation.
 Check the label on them before the purchase because it’s not about the darkness of the lens but about a special chemical in them.

 Careful with Physical Activities